 Critique of schooling

 In 'Dumbing Us Down' he sees both teachers and children as infantilized by the rigid structures of schools and schooling, “virtual factories of childishness” where boredom is the norm.
 Teachers have to teach everything out of context and age segregation is applied in a way that contradicts the normal mix of ages outside of school.
+Teachers themselves are victims of the 'staffroom' culture, which he wanted to ban.
 School, for Gatto, is a sorting mechanism that creates a culture of acceptance, indifference and emotional dependency.
 You are taught to accept your place in life, your class and fixed destiny; you have no privacy, no place to hide.
-By being drilled, you become indifferent to many subjects and mentally depended on teachers.
+By being drilled, you become indifferent to many subjects and mentally dependent on teachers.
 Additionally, the curriculum and rules confuse children, who never really grasp the crazy sequence of subjects and knowledge, which they learn but quickly forget.
 Above all, it robs them of their free time.
 The solution to problems is often more pre-school, more homework, more schooling.
 The consequence of all this is that children become indifferent to the adult world and its achievements and wonders.
 Curiosity is crushed, the future ignored and compassion suppressed as the weak are preyed upon.
 No one, he thinks, escapes from school with their humanity intact, students, teachers or parents.

 In an unorthodox fashion, he recommends plenty of solitude for children so that they can learn to live with themselves and conduct internal dialogue and not become addicted to company, the crowd and peer groups, which schools promote.
 This is very far from the current, social constructivist orthodoxy.